myou-engine/myou-log/README.md

 # MyouLog

 Do you forget to start or stop your work logger when you get focused or distracted?
-Do you have a difficult time remembering how much time did you spend since then?
+Do you have a difficult time remembering how much time you spent since then?
 Do you forget to set a timer to start or limit your breaks?

 If you ansered yes, MyouLog, _the work logger for the absent-minded_, is for you.